rollfash/Design-Portfolio/replit.md

 1. **Bilingual Support**: All content fields have English variants (e.g., `title`/`titleEn`).
 Language context determines which to display with RTL/LTR direction switching.

+2. **Auto-Translation**: Integrated OpenAI translation via Replit AI Integrations.
+When saving projects in the admin panel, missing English fields are automatically translated from Hebrew if the auto-translate toggle is enabled (default: ON).
+Uses `gpt-4.1-mini` model for cost-effective, high-quality translations.
+Translation endpoint: `/api/translate`.

-2. **File Uploads**: Files upload directly to `/api/upload` endpoint using multipart/form-data with multer, stored in `public/uploads` directory.
-This replaced the previous presigned URL flow to eliminate external DNS dependencies.
+3. **File Uploads**: Files upload directly to `/api/upload` endpoint using multipart/form-data with multer, stored in Replit Object Storage for persistence.
+Supports images and videos (up to 100MB).

-3. **Firebase Firestore Storage**: Uses Firebase Firestore (external database) for all project data storage via the `FirebaseStorage` class in `server/firebase-storage.ts`.
+4. **Firebase Firestore Storage**: Uses Firebase Firestore (external database) for all project data storage via the `FirebaseStorage` class in `server/firebase-storage.ts`.
 This ensures data persists across republishes and deployments.
 Firebase credentials are stored as environment secrets (FIREBASE_PROJECT_ID, FIREBASE_CLIENT_EMAIL, FIREBASE_PRIVATE_KEY).

-4. **Shared Schema**: Schema types live in `/shared/schema.ts` allowing type sharing between frontend and backend via Drizzle-Zod integration for validation.
+5. **Shared Schema**: Schema types live in `/shared/schema.ts` allowing type sharing between frontend and backend via Drizzle-Zod integration for validation.

-5. **Server-Side Rendering Not Used**: This is a client-side React SPA with Express serving static files in production and Vite dev server in development.
+6. **Server-Side Rendering Not Used**: This is a client-side React SPA with Express serving static files in production and Vite dev server in development.

 ## External Dependencies